 Marouane Fellaini (Belgium)

-Marouane Fellaini announced his retirement from professional football at the age of 36 years in 2024.
-Fellaini played as a midfielder for the Belgium National team.
-He was a strong attack minded player who was versatile enough to play several positions, depending on the team’s requirement.
+Fellaini called time on his career at age 37.
+The Belgian midfielder was a strong attack-minded player who was versatile enough to play several positions depending on his team’s requirement.

-Mouroane Fellaini started his senior career in Belgium with Standard Liège.
-He has played for top English clubs Everton and Manchester United but the most appearances for Everton.
-However, he achieved success at Manchester United winning an FA cup, an EFL cup and a Europa League trophy in 2016/17.
-He ended his career in the Chinese Super League for Shandong Taishan.
+Fellaini started his senior career in Belgium with Standard Liège and represented Everton and Manchester United in the Premier League.
+With the Red Devils, he won an FA Cup, a League Cup, and a Europa League trophy before ending his career with Chinese Super League side Shandong Taishan.

-Fellaini represented Belgium in 87 International games, playing in two World Cups, 2016 European Championships and the Olympics.
+Fellaini represented Belgium 87 times, playing in two World Cups, the 2016 Euros, and the 2008 Olympics.

-On his retirement, Marouane Fellaini posted on social media:
+On his retirement, Fellaini posted the following on social media:

 “All of this would have been impossible without my family, teammates, coaches, advisers and everyone who has been a part of my journey.
 Your love, guidance, support, and friendship have been invaluable.
 Thank you!
 As I embark on this new chapter in my life, I look forward to new challenges, but be assured, I will continue to support the beautiful game in any way I can.
 See you soon!”